‘Strong Woman Do Bong Soon’ Recap: Park Hyung Sik, Park Bo Young Almost Kiss

 Soon Guk Doo (Ji Soo), too, rushes inside the warehouse and joins Min Hyun.
 And for the first time, he sees Do Bong Soon in superwoman mode.
 Needless to say, his jaws drop seeing her beat men to a pulp.
 The two men get out of their spectators’ zone when they see Kim Kwang Bok (Kim Won Hae), who was hiding behind the boxes, moving stealthily toward Do Bong Soon with a knife.

 Min Hyun is quicker and uses his body to shield Do Bong Soon, and Kwang Bok ends up stabbing him.
 Guk Doo catches hold of Kwang Bok and brutally beats him.
-Min Hyun has sustained a deep stab wound, and when he regains consciousness, he finds a worried Do Boon Soon sitting beside his bed.
+Min Hyun has not sustained a deep stab wound, and when he regains consciousness, he finds a worried Do Boon Soon sitting beside his bed.
 He tells her that he is glad that it was him who got stabbed and not her.
 To cover up his feelings, he starts to pretend that he is in immense pain and blames her for the string of bad luck that has befallen him ever since he hired her.
 Do Bong Soon sheds copious tears hearing that and keeps saying sorry, while the patient is all smiles when she is not looking at his face.

 When his secretary arrives, Min Hyuk sends Do Bong Soon out to have some food.
 He tells his secretary to take care of the office in his absence.
 Guk Doo, on the other hand, remembers the incidents involving Do Bong Soon during their high school days.
 He later visits Min Hyuk and wants to know why did he put his life in danger to save Do Bong Soon.
 Instead of answering, Min Hyuk throws the question back at him, asking “why do you think?”